NicoloCavalli95horses/KMS-web-testing/content/01 Notes/CSP (Content Security Policy).md

 ---
 ## Definition

-Content Security Policy (CSP) is a feature that helps to prevent or minimize the risk of certain types of security threats.
+Content Security Policy (CSP) is a feature that helps to prevent or minimize the risk of certain types of security threats
 - It consists of a series of instructions from a website to a browser, which ==instruct the browser to place restrictions on the things that the front-end code is allowed to do==
 - It basically allows to define and control which resources (such as scripts, styles, and images) can be downloaded and executed
-- The primary case for CSP is preventing [[XSS (cross site scripting)]] attacks by defining, for example, a ==limited array of paths that can be used to load a script file==.
+- The primary case for CSP is preventing [[XSS (cross site scripting)]] attacks by defining, for example, a ==limited array of paths that can be used to load a script file== (with `script-src`)
 - It can be used also to defend against [[clickjacking]] or [[tabnabbing]] with `frame-ancestors 'none'`
 - it is a type of [[cross-domain policies]]